Magic-Pod/bitrise-step-magic-pod/README.md

 Requirements:

-- You need to sign up to `https://magic-pod.com` and create test cases first.
+- You need to sign up to `https://magic-pod.com` and create the following.
+  - Project
+  - Test cases
+  - Test settings (which defines how batch runs should be executed)
 - You also need to confirm your API token in `https://magic-pod.com/accounts/api-token/`

 Step by step: